hal-platform/hal/README.md

 ## Encryption

-The HAL 9000 frontend application uses encryption for three purposes:
+The Hal frontend application uses encryption for three purposes:

 #### 1. Symmetric Encryption

-For sensitive data at rest in the HAL database.
+For sensitive data at rest in the Hal database.
 This encryption method requires **libsodium** and uses `TamperResistantPackage`.

 - Kraken Sensitive Values